|

 - table manners, clothes, no smoking, spelling

-lessons, school, endless lectures on wicked ways and the bad
+lessons, school, endless lectures on wicked ways and warnings about the bad

 place